0487 - 信仰:宗教與現代社會

 雖說上述的歷史轉變是劇烈且顯著的,但這轉變卻是持續一個多世紀的產物。回溯其中的轉變歷程,19世紀至20世紀上半葉的宗教研究與宗教批判是值得關注與商榷的,此一時段是現代宗教概念蘊生的關鍵期。更具體的說,跨渡漫長的19世紀,宗教生活與宗教概念順隨著現代化的眾多歷史變革(例如,人口大幅成長、都市化、工業化、資本主義的發展…等),乃展現出抗拒、適應與創新的趨勢,最終成就了今日我們熟知的”現代宗教概念”。 參照於此,如果我們能夠透過更加動態的視角,檢視相關證據與論述,則可發現,一些常被視為無法回答的疑惑,其實能由此獲得另一種理解的機會:為何世界諸宗教總是不脫基督教、伊斯蘭、佛教、印度教、儒教…等幾大信仰體系? 論證某種信仰活動是否是屬於”宗教”時,為何總涉及利害無涉、政教有別、個人虔信…等判準? “民間宗教”為何常被視為一種”非宗教”、”類宗教”或”假宗教”的範疇?

-關於實際課程安排,本課程主要可分成三個部分:第一部份針對19世紀至20世紀初幾位重要的宗教社會學家(Marx等人)。第二部分乃關注到Tylor...等人類學或民俗研究學者是如何討論從巫術/儀式到宗教的歷史演化過程。第三部份則將焦點安置在,宗教研究作為一門科學/學科是如何為研究者所建構並延伸的(Eliade等人)。The concept of religion, and its associated human activities, is a recent phenomenon and the result of a historical dispute, criticism and construction.
-During the long construction/solving process, some old knowledge/social links were separated; some new networks were structured.
-Even some life details similar to religious activities are doubted and eventually wander around the edge of the concept of religion, while being considered a violent mental state of witchcraft, superstition or irrationality.
+The concept of religion, as well as the human activities related to it, is a fairly recent phenomenon and is the result of controversy, criticism, and construction.
+In the long process of construction/deconstruction, some old knowledge/social connections were severed; some new networks were constructed.
+Even some details of life similar to religious activities have been questioned, and eventually wandered on the edge of the conceptual category of religion, and were classified as witchcraft, superstition or irrational fanatical mental states.

 In 1851, the British government conducted the first religious census in history.
-This census was planned and examined the scope of efforts, organizational activities, and personal participation in religions.
-Afterwards, European countries also followed the British pace and conducted religious census of different scopes and different contents.
-Over the years, by the 1970s, many religious researchers tried to use conceptual tools of demographic, social or economics to review religious life since the 1850s and today.
-From the perspective of many things, we can see that the religious life in Europe in the 1850s was a strange period: on the one hand, it was an era of religious prosperity, a new religious experience and a global spread of religious activities, and it was also an "era of guilt", but on the other hand, it revealed various signs of the decline of religion and its influence; on the one hand, religion expanded its power and spread across all corners of the world, and religion was undoubtedly the key force for liberating the world, but on the other hand, religion encountered unprecedented criticism, and some intellectuals even declared the death of religion early, "secularism" seemed to represent the real and worth pursuing future in Europe.
+This census was epoch-making.
+The survey covered the spheres of influence, organizational activities of various Christian denominations, and the frequency of individual religious participation.
+After that, European countries also followed the British lead and conducted religious censuses with different scopes and content.
+Over the years, until the 1970s, many religious researchers tried to use conceptual tools from demography, sociology, or economics to once again review religious life from the 1850s to today.
+From many hindsights, we can see that the 1850s was a strange period for religious life in Europe: on the one hand, it was an era when religions flourished, new religious experiments flourished, and religious activities spread around the world.
+It was also the "Age of Atonement"; but on the other hand, it revealed various signs of the decline of religion and its influence; On the one hand, religion has expanded its power and spread to every corner of the world.
+Religion is undoubtedly the key force to liberate the world.
+However, on the other hand, religion has encountered unprecedented criticism.
+Some intellectuals even announced the death of religion early.
+"Secularism" seems to be the real future of Europe worth pursuing.

-In the past (at least until the 1980s, or the 1990s), religious researchers have always misplaced the above-mentioned historical process of religious changes, believing that all historical situations only reveal the "temporary trend", and religion has gone from prosperity to decline.
-However, when we look at related historical evidence and religious observation more carefully, we inevitably find that secularization, in addition to some lack of evidence, clearly ignores the complex relationship between religion and modern society.
-The problem is naturally not.
-Secularization refers to the fact that "religious social influence has shown a trend of decline" as the arrival of modern society, nor is it that "religious organizations can no longer maintain social functions, no longer collect taxes, implement social welfare with religious colors, and no longer lies in "persons no longer willing to continue and intensively participate in religious activities."
-The real key should be the so-called religion.
-In the process of secularization, religious activities have undergone unprecedented transformation, and the result after transformation is "modern religious concepts and religious life" (or simply "religious life we are familiar with").
-To put it simply, until the end of the 19th century, religious life is never limited to "personal piety in interests" and "religious things do not only involve transcendence or divineness".
+In the past (at least as late as the 1980s or 1990s), religious researchers have always misunderstood the historical process of religious changes mentioned above, believing that all historical complexes only show the "trend of secularization", and that religions go from prosperity to decline.
+However, when we examine the relevant historical evidence and religious observations in more detail, we cannot help but find that apart from the lack of evidence, the secularization theory obviously ignores the complex relationship between religion and modern society.
+The problem is naturally not that secularization refers to "the social influence of religion is declining with the advent of modern society", nor is it that "religious organizations can no longer maintain their old social functions, collect taxes, and implement social welfare with religious overtones, nor is it that "individuals are no longer willing to continue and intensively participate in religious activities."
+The real key point should be that the so-called religion In the process of secularization, religious activities have undergone unprecedented transformation, and the result of the transformation is "modern religious concepts and religious life" (or simply "religious life as we know it").
+To put it more simply, as late as the end of the 19th century, religious life for the entire society or a single individual was by no means limited to "interest-free personal piety", and "religious things did not only involve transcendence or holiness."

-Regarding the actual course arrangement, this course can be divided into three parts: the first part points to several important religious sociologists from the 19th century to the early 20th century (Marx et al.).
-The second part focuses on how human or folklore researchers such as Tylor discuss the historical evolution process from witchcraft/character to religion.
-The third part places the focus on how religious studies as a science/science is constructed and extended to researchers (Eliade et al.).
+Regarding the actual course arrangement, this course can be divided into three parts: The first part focuses on several important sociologists of religion from the 19th to the early 20th century (Marx et al.).
+The second part focuses on how anthropology or folklore scholars such as Tylor... discuss the historical evolution from witchcraft/rituals to religion.
+The third part focuses on how religious studies as a science/discipline is constructed and extended by researchers (Eliade et al.).

 主要參考書目: